ShaziaSulemane/a22207399/README.md

 ## The Functions

-There are five available functions in this library:
+There are seven available functions in this library:

+In the *image_network_library.preprocessing* module you can access

 1. extractImages
 2. read_json
 3. find_floor
 4. draw_floor
 5. measure_length

+In the *image_network_library.visualization* module you can access

+6. show_shapes
+7. show_shapes_random

 ### 1. extractImages